finbourne/lusid-sdk-java-preview/sdk/docs/PortfolioGroupsApi.md

 # **getPortfolioGroupAccessMetadataByKey**
 > List&lt;AccessMetadataValue&gt; getPortfolioGroupAccessMetadataByKey(scope, code, metadataKey, effectiveAt, asAt)

-[EXPERIMENTAL] GetPortfolioGroupAccessMetadataByKey: Get an entry identified by a metadataKey in the Access Metadata of a Portfolio Group
+[EARLY ACCESS] GetPortfolioGroupAccessMetadataByKey: Get an entry identified by a metadataKey in the Access Metadata of a Portfolio Group

 Get a specific Portfolio Group access metadata by specifying the corresponding identifier parts                No matching will be performed through this endpoint.
 To retrieve a rule, it is necessary to specify, exactly, the identifier of the rule